 CEGE students, faculty and staff participate in a variety of service and outreach initiatives in local and global settings.
-Educational outreach in Columbus and the state is an integral component of the Water Resources Center.
-As part of the Sustainable and Resilient Tanzanian Community program, CEGE capstone students make lasting contributions to food, water and energy systems in the Kilimanjaro region of Tanzania.
-Study abroad and exchange program opportunities at institutions such as the University of Udine in Udine, Italy, open the world of global engineering to CEGE students.
+Educational outreach in Columbus and the state is an integral component of the Ohio Water Resources Center.
+As part of the Sustainable and Resilient Community program, CEGE capstone students make lasting contributions to food, water and energy systems in the Kilimanjaro region of Tanzania.
+Study abroad opportunities such as the Sustainable and Resilient Infrastructure in Italy program, where Buckeye engineers collaborate with their peers from the University of Udine, open the world of global engineering to CEGE students.
 Our faculty regularly lend their expertise to media outlets, industry collaborators and government agencies.

 BS in Civil Engineering

 MS and PhD in Civil Engineering with specialization areas:

 - Structural engineering

 Minor in Environmental Engineering